amikashima/amikashima/README.md

 - ⭐️ Interests: NLP, GIS, Responsible AI, Natural Disaster Response
 - 🧑🏻‍💻 Tools: Python, R, SQL
 - 🌐 Portfolio Website: [amikashima.github.io](https://amikashima.github.io)
-- 🧩 Currently on medical leave and focusing on recovery while continuing to learn SQL and web development.
+- 🧩 Currently on medical leave, focusing on recovery while continuing to work on independent projects at a self-directed pace
 <!--
 **amikashima/amikashima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.